UmedhyaIndeewari/pahana-edu/README.md

 ## 🧪 Testing

-- JUnit 5 used for testing DAO and Service layers.
+- JUnit 5 used for testing  Service layers.
 - Tests use a real database connection (no mocking).
 - Test setup and teardown handled using `@BeforeEach` and `@AfterEach`.